© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 The General Product Safety Regulations 2005 require all fireguards on gas fires and oil heaters to be safe.
 One method of ensuring this is by compliance to British Standards or the European equivalent.

-Oil heaters and used gas fires, which do not satisfy specific design criteria involving the hearth and installation instructions, must be fitted with a guard which:
+Oil heaters and used gas fires, which do not satisfy specific design criteria involving the hearth and installation instructions, must be fitted with a guard which either:

 - has no gap larger than 150mm x 35mm, and no gap with a diameter larger than 154mm